-We may not be able to initiate or continue our planned clinical trials for ONS-5010 if we are unable to identify and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA.
-Some of our competitors may have ongoing clinical trials for product candidates that would treat the same indications as ONS-5010, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
+We may not be able to initiate or continue our planned clinical trials if we are unable to identify and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA.
+Some of our competitors may have ongoing clinical trials for product candidates that would treat the same indications as ONS-5010 or any future product candidates we may develop, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
 Patient enrollment is also affected by other factors, including:

-- · severity of the disease under investigation; - our ability to recruit clinical trial investigators of appropriate competencies and experience; - invasive procedures required to obtain evidence of the product candidate's performance during the clinical trial; - availability and efficacy of approved medications for the disease under investigation; - eligibility criteria defined in the protocol for the trial in question; - the size of the patient population required for analysis of the trial's primary endpoints; - perceived risks and benefits; - efforts to facilitate timely enrollment in clinical trials; - reluctance of physicians to encourage patient participation in clinical trials; - the ability to monitor patients adequately during and after treatment; - our ability to obtain and maintain patient consents; and - proximity and availability of clinical trial sites for prospective patients.
+- · severity of the disease under investigation; - our ability to recruit clinical trial investigators of appropriate competencies and experience; - invasive procedures required to obtain evidence of the product candidate's performance during the clinical trial; - availability and efficacy of approved medications for the disease under investigation; - · eligibility criteria defined in the protocol for the trial in question; - the size of the patient population required for analysis of the trial's primary endpoints; - · perceived risks and benefits; - efforts to facilitate timely enrollment in clinical trials; - reluctance of physicians to encourage patient participation in clinical trials; - the ability to monitor patients adequately during and after treatment; - · our ability to obtain and maintain patient consents; and - proximity and availability of clinical trial sites for prospective patients.

+These factors can be exacerbated by other situations, such as the ongoing COVID-19 global pandemic, which impacted enrollment in our NORSE 2 clinical trial.
 Our inability to enroll a sufficient number of patients for our clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.
 Enrollment delays in our clinical trials may result in increased development costs, which would cause the value of our company to decline and limit our ability to obtain additional financing.

-Adverse side effects or other safety risks associated with ONS-5010 could delay or preclude approval, cause us to suspend or discontinue clinical trials, abandon further development, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any.
+Adverse side effects or other safety risks associated with ONS-5010 or any future product candidate could delay or preclude approval, cause us to suspend or discontinue clinical trials, abandon further development, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any.

-As is the case with pharmaceuticals generally, it is likely that there may be side effects and adverse events associated with ONS-5010 in our planned clinical trials.
+As is the case with pharmaceuticals generally, it is likely that there may be side effects and adverse events associated with a product candidate in planned clinical trials.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
-Undesirable side effects caused by ONS-5010 could result in the delay, suspension or termination of clinical trials by us or the FDA for a number of reasons.
-If we elect or are required to delay, suspend or terminate any clinical trial, the commercial prospects of ONS-5010 will be harmed and our ability to generate product revenues from this product candidate will be delayed or eliminated.
-Serious adverse events observed in clinical trials could hinder or prevent market acceptance of ONS-5010.
+Undesirable side effects caused by a product candidate could result in the delay, suspension or termination of clinical trials by us or the FDA for a number of reasons.
+If we elect or are required to delay, suspend or terminate any clinical trial, the commercial prospects of ONS-5010 or any future product candidate will be harmed and our ability to generate product revenues from this product candidate will be delayed or eliminated.
+Serious adverse events observed in clinical trials could hinder or prevent market acceptance of ONS-5010 or any future product candidate.
 Any of these occurrences may harm our business, prospects, financial condition and results of operations significantly.